WordPress/jquery-migrate-helper/readme.txt

 * Changed the  handling of inline JavaScript code causing deprecation notices
 * Changed the admin bar to be two fixed links to avoid ever changing contexts
 * Changed the admin notices to be persistent when using legacy jQuery after upgrading to WordPress 5.6
+* Changed how concatenation is disabled, to address public-facing performance concerns
 * Fixed recommendation to remove plugin when not logging any deprecations having the wrong logic and not being displayed.

 = v 1.1.0 =